phques/Typing/README.md

    same finger on a single key
  + Fixed printLayoutRaw for 30keys, was not behaving properly with sparse layouts

+2017-05-22 replaced keepShiftPair with keepShiftPairLetters, keepShiftPairSpace, keepShiftPairOther.

+Note: using setmask calls setksize, which RESETS all variables, be carefull

 ABOUT
 -----